 In the screenshot above, you will notice two Nodes in the "Manage Nodes" listbox.
 The first row is the Server Node, and the second row is the client node that was automatically registered.
 Note the Status is "Not Loaded" as an intial load was not performed on the client node.
-To perform an intial load, click the "Manager link" beside the client node.
+To perform an intial load, right click on the client01 node and click "Reload."